inertiacreeping/Unifi-Timelapse/README.md

 ## Prerequisites:

+### Things to do first:

-Before using the script, ensure that you've logged into each UniFi camera and enabled the **Anonymous Snapshots** feature.
+Before using the script, ensure that you've previously logged into each UniFi camera and enabled the **Anonymous Snapshots** feature.
 This is crucial for the script to be able to capture snapshots.

+### Required dependencies:

 1. [Python 3](https://www.python.org/downloads/)
 2. [Tkinter](https://docs.python.org/3/library/tkinter.html) - For the GUI.
 3. [Requests](https://docs.python-requests.org/en/master/) - For making HTTP requests to the cameras.
 4. [FFmpeg](https://ffmpeg.org/download.html) - For converting images to video.
-System-wide or local install (in script folder) works fine.
+System-wide or local install (ie, ffmpeg.exe located in script folder) works fine - this script will check for both.

 ## Usage: